ReproNim/containers/README.md

 (e.g., to upgrade to a new one), rerun `freeze_versions` script with the version specified.

-The container version can be "frozen" into the `///repronim/containers` dataset, **or** the top-level dataset.
+The container version can be "frozen" into the clone of the `///repronim/containers` dataset, **or** the top-level dataset.